 There are many different places in the oral cavity and maxillofacial region in which oral cancers commonly occur, including:

 It is important to note that around 75 percent of oral cancers are linked with modifiable behaviors such as smoking, tobacco use and excessive alcohol consumption.

 When oral cancer is diagnosed in its earliest stages, treatment is generally very effective.
 Any noticeable abnormalities in the tongue, gums, mouth or surrounding area should be evaluated by a health professional as quickly as possible.
-During the oral cancer exam, Dr. John Gawlik and dental hygienist will be scrutinizing the maxillofacial and oral regions carefully for signs of pathologic changes.
+During the oral cancer exam, Dr. Robbie Huot and dental hygienist will be scrutinizing the maxillofacial and oral regions carefully for signs of pathologic changes.
 Keeping a regular routine of oral hygiene cleanings help with determining changes in the mouth and maxiofacial areas.